Mammoth (ride)

-Mammoth is a water coaster at Holiday World & Splashin' Safari in Santa Claus, Indiana, United States.
-It was designed and built beginning in 2011 by ProSlide Technology; it opened on May 11, 2012.
-Mammoth is named after the mammoth, a now-extinct prehistoric mammal, keeping with the water park's safari theme.
+Mammoth is a water coaster at Holiday World & Splashin' Safari in Santa Claus, Indiana.
+It was designed by ProSlide Technology in 2011, and it opened to the public on May 11, 2012.
+Mammoth is named after the mammoth, a now-extinct prehistoric mammal, keeping with the water park's general safari theme.
 When it was completed in 2012, Mammoth became the world's longest water coaster at 1763 ft long.
 It claimed that title from Holiday World's first water coaster, Wildebeest, which is 1710 ft long.

 History

-On August 3, 2011, Holiday World & Splashin' Safari announced Mammoth, a ProSlide HydroMagnetic Mammoth that was to be built to the east of Wildebeest.
-Unlike Wildebeest, which uses 4-passenger, toboggan-style boats, Mammoth was to use round, 6-passenger boats.
-Another unique feature of Mammoth is its length.
-When completed, the water coaster was 1763 ft long, making it the longest water coaster in the world.
+On August 3, 2011, Holiday World & Splashin' Safari announced Mammoth, a ProSlide HydroMagnetic water slide, that was to be built to the east of Wildebeest.
+Unlike Wildebeest, which uses four-passenger toboggan-style boats, Mammoth was to use round 6-passenger boats.
+When completed, Mammoth was 1763 ft long, making it the longest water coaster in the world.

 Mammoth opened on May 11, 2012.
-When the HydroMagnetic water coaster opened, it operated with ten 6-passenger boats.
-The riders in the 6-passenger "round spinner" boats are seated in a circle facing each other; when it opened, Mammoth was the only water coaster to utilize this type of boat.

 Characteristics

 Boats

-Mammoth uses a total of ten yellow, 6-passenger boats called "round spinners".
-In each of the round spinners, riders are seated in a circle facing each other.
-Each seat has individual seat backs and two handles to hold on with, one on the rider's left and one on the rider's right.
-To allow the linear induction motors to interact with the boats and propel them uphill, a magnetic metal plate is attached to the underside of every boat.
+Mammoth uses a total of ten yellow 6-passenger boats called "round spinners".
+In each of the boats, riders are seated in a circle facing each other.
+Each seat has two handles to hold onto.
+To allow the linear induction motors (LIMs) to interact with the boats and propel them uphill, a magnetic metal plate is attached to the underside of every boat.
+When it opened, Mammoth was the only water coaster to utilize this type of boat.

-Track
+Slide

-The track on Mammoth is made out of numerous pieces of molded, red, yellow, and blue fiberglass supported by concrete pillars.
-The total length of the track is 1763 ft and includes seven drops, with the largest being 32 ft.
-The track features a conveyor belt lift hill as well as six linear induction motors that propel the boats back uphill, including the longest LIM on a water coaster.
+Mammoth is made of numerous pieces of molded red, yellow, and blue fiberglass supported by concrete pillars.
+The total length of the slide is 1763 ft and it includes seven drops, with the largest being 32 ft.
+The track features a conveyor belt lift hill, as well as six LIMs that propel the boats back uphill, including the longest LIM on a water coaster.

 LIM technology

-The technology on HydroMagnetic Rockets utilizes linear induction motors (LIMs) to propel boats uphill.
+The technology on HydroMagnetic Rocket slides utilizes LIMs to propel boats uphill.
 An alternating magnetic field beneath the slide surface interacts with a steel plate mounted on the underside of each boat to push them uphill smoothly and quickly.
 Because the magnetic field under the slide surface needs power in order to be activated, boats will not be able to make it uphill in the case of a power outage.
-In that case, all of the boats throughout the course will roll back, causing each boat to valley at the bottom of a hill.
-LIM technology is commonly used on launched roller coasters.

 Experience

-The total ride experience on Mammoth lasts approximately three minutes.
+A full ride experience on Mammoth lasts approximately three minutes.